Classification of unimodal isolated complete intersection singularities in positive characteristic

-\begin{remark} In \cite{complete-trans}, Mather’s lemma implies (i) $\Rightarrow$ (ii).
-But the proof of Mather's lemma depends on analysis in complex field.
-We complete the proof in this special case without Mather's lemma.
-The proof refers Marc Giusti's proof of \cite{germany-sing} Proposition 1. \end{remark}
+\begin{remark} In \cite{complete-trans}, Mather’s lemma implies (i) $\Rightarrow$ (ii). {However, the proof of Mather's lemma relies on analysis in the complex field.} We complete the proof in this special case without Mather's lemma.
+The proof refers M. Giusti's proof of \cite{germany-sing} Proposition 1. \end{remark}